What is meant by E-Commerce and how does it operate?

 The success of every business depends on the service it provides to there customers whether it is online business or the business in the real physical world.

-Customers need to be serviced pre-sales as well as post sales.
+Customers need to be serviced pre-sales as well as post-sales.
 Customer satisfaction is the key to the success of every business.

-After the sale, customers may enquire about information related to the usage of the product, repair or enhancement of the products or services that they have already purchased.
+After the sale, customers may inquire about information related to the usage of the product, repair or enhancement of the products or services that they have already purchased.
 They may also want to know about the warranty/guaranty of the products they purchased.

 Reverse Logistics Need to Be Managed: